How to Win in a Lost Argument

 So the next time you have a quarrel with your spouse, try washing the windows!
 Admittedly, this would be easier said than done.
-It is extremely rare for Joy and me to argue over anything but when we do have a difference, neither one of us can rest until we get together, talk it over, apologize where we have been wrong, and put things right.
+It is extremely rare for my wife and I to argue over anything, but when we do have a difference, neither one of us can rest until we get together, talk it over, apologize where we have been wrong, and put things right.

 In a quarrel always aim for a "win-win" outcome.